Easter Baby Chick Icebox Cookies are an adorably sweet, decorated cookie treat for your Easter baskets or Easter brunch table.

 Melt the white chocolate and pour a little into a zip-lock bag.
 Snip a tint bit off of the corner and draw the wings.
 Add a few drops of yellow food coloring to the remaining white chocolate and spoon into another plastic bag, snipping off a small corning to draw the beak and feet.
 Repeat the same steps but with green (or any color of your choice) to make the eyes.

-Get your toothbrushes ready because there’s a lot more sugar to come this week.
+Get your toothbrushes ready, because the Easter baby chick is just the beginning.
+There’s a lot more sugar to come this week.